makersall/toolkit/pages/10-intro/10-threat-opportunity.md

 ---

 ## The Threat
 We live in an age of a technological paradox.
-The computing power that used to fill up a floor now fits inside your pocket, and the Internet and other new technology have produced staggering amounts of wealth.
-But despite claims that this technological revolution would empower everyone, wages for most workers have stagnated for decades, and communities from Compton to Harlan County have essentially been written off.
+The computing power that used to fill a floor now fits inside your pocket, and the Internet and other new technology have produced staggering amounts of wealth.
+But despite claims that this technological revolution would empower everyone, wages for most workers have stagnated for decades, and communities from Harlem to Harlan County have essentially been written off.

 The future could be even more grim.
 Many experts believe that in the next 10-20 years, 25-75% of all jobs will be eliminated by robots/AI.
 If they're right, this crisis could end up devastating the middle class and the poor and destroying our democracy.